-- 16.8.10 In the event of further misdemeanour, the coordinator having conducted an investigation will, in the presence of a more senior line coordinator or manager, meet with the employee, advise of the facts and seek an explanation, if the explanation is unacceptable, the employee will be given an opportunity to state any reasons why action should not be taken. - 16.8.11 All the facts, including the employer's explanation and reasons will then be referred to the Manager Organisational Development(or his/her delegate) who will consult with the Chief Executive Officer (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate. - 16.8.12 Where termination of employment or other formal disciplinary action is appropriate, the employee will be advised that a further meeting will be held with the Manager Organisational Development(or his/her delegate) and relevant departmental manager as appropriate. - 16.8.13 If the termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
-A formal letter of termination to the employee will detail the reasons for termination of employment. - 16.8.14 If the employee is to be demoted and/or transferred, they will be so advised formally in writing. - 16.9 Gross misconduct dismissal - 16.9.1 Gross misconduct occurs when an employee is guilty of serious misconduct and his or her conduct is such as to repudiate/breach his/her contract of employment.
-Each case will be considered on its merits. - 16.9.2 The coordinator will investigate the matter as a matter of urgency.
+- 16.7.10 In the event of further misdemeanour, the Manager and General Manager having conducted an investigation will meet with the employee, advise of the facts and seek an explanation, if the explanation is unacceptable, the employee will be given an opportunity to state any reasons why action should not be taken. - 16.7.11 All the information, including the employee's explanation and reasons will then be referred to the Manager People and Culture (or his/her delegate) who will consult with the Chief Executive Officer (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate. - 16.7.12 The employee will be advised of the outcome of the investigation either in writing or by meeting. - 16.7.13 If the termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
+A formal letter of termination to the employee will detail the reasons for termination of employment. - 16.7.14 If the employee is to be demoted and/or transferred, they will be so advised formally in writing.

+16.8.
+Gross misconduct - dismissal

-- 16.9.3 The employee will be informed of the facts and given an opportunity to explain.
-The employee will be advised that dismissal is a consideration and be given the opportunity to provide relevant evidence and material they consider appropriate to support their case. - 16.9.4 A decision to dismiss will only be made following consultation between the Manager Organisational Development (or his/her delegates) and the Chief Executive Officer (or his/her delegates). - 16.9.5 Where an immediate decision is not practical, the coordinator may suspend the employee from duty without loss of ordinary pay. - 16.9.6 If it is determined that the immediate dismissal is the appropriate course of action, then the employee will be advised both verbally and in writing. - 16.9.7 If it is determined that alternative disciplinary action is more appropriate, one or a combination of the available options being the warning process and/or guidance counselling and/or demotion and/or transfer may be effected in accordance with this policy. - 16.10 After the termination notice has been given, should the employee believe that the dismissal was unfair or that the procedure was not followed, they may apply to the South Australian Industrial Relations Commission.
+- 16.8.1 Gross misconduct occurs when an employee is guilty of serious misconduct and his or her conduct is such as to repudiate/breach his/her contract of employment.
+Each case will be considered on its merits. - 16.8.2 The Manager / General Manager will investigate the matter as a matter of urgency.
+The employee may be suspended from duty without loss of ordinary pay, while the investigation is conducted. - 16.8.3 The employee will be informed of the allegations and given an opportunity to explain.
+The employee will be advised that dismissal is a consideration and be given the opportunity to provide relevant evidence and material they consider appropriate to support their case. - 16.8.4 A decision to dismiss will only be made following consultation between the relevant General Manager, Manager People and Culture (or his/her delegates) and the Chief Executive Officer (or his/her delegates). - 16.8.5 If it is determined that the immediate dismissal is the appropriate course of action, then the employee will be advised both verbally and in writing. - 16.8.6 If it is determined that alternative disciplinary action is more appropriate, one or a combination of the available options being the warning process and/or guidance counselling and/or demotion and/or transfer may be effected in accordance with this policy.

-17. Occupational Health and Safety
+17. Work Health and Safety

-- 17.1 The parties to this Agreement are committed to the observance of effective Occupational Health, Safety and Welfare policies and practices as provided for under the Council Occupational Health and Safety Instructions, Standard Operating Procedures and Injury Management Plan.
-In particular, the parties recognise the onerous responsibilities and duty of care placed upon the Council and employees to provide and maintain a safe and healthy working environment in respect of all employees. - 17.2 Any breach of policy of Council's will be dealt with through Disciplinary Processes established under this Agreement.
+- 17.1 The parties to this Agreement are committed to the observance of effective Work Health and Safety policies and practices as provided for under the Council Work Health and Safety Instructions, Standard Operating Procedures and Injury Management Plan.
+In particular, the parties recognise the onerous responsibilities and duty of care placed upon the Council and employees to provide and maintain a safe and healthy working environment in respect of all employees. - 17.2 Any breach of policy will be dealt with through Disciplinary Processes established under this Agreement.